What is Vagahau Niue about?

 Big Idea Body:

-As students build resilience and continually negotiate situations with emerging communicative competence, they feel safe to take the risk of being misunderstood.
-This encourages them to reframe 'mistakes' as rich opportunities for learning and development.
-It gives them the confidence to seek out opportunities to use Vagahau Niue outside the classroom where language learning truly flourishes.
+As students negotiate situations with their emerging communicative competence, they build resilience and feel safe to take the risk of being misunderstood.
+This encourages them to reframe ‘mistakes’ as rich opportunities for learning and development.
+It gives them the confidence to seek out opportunities to use Vagahau Niue outside the classroom, which is where language learning truly flourishes.

-Through language learning, students become better equipped to communicate competently and meaningfully not only in Vagahau Niue, but the language(s) they already know.
-The attributes gained such as resilience, self-determination, a commitment to improvement, and increased problem-solving capabilities, will continually support students in every aspect of their life.
-It is in this way, that the language learning process empowers the learner throughout their life.
+Through language learning, students become better equipped to communicate competently in Vagahau Niue, as well as in the language(s) they already know.
+The attributes gained, such as resilience, self-determination, a commitment to improvement, and increased problem-solving capabilities, will support and further empower students in every aspect of their life.

 Language learning is an empowering process that involves risk-taking and fosters resilience and perseverance

-As students build resilience and continually negotiate situations with emerging communicative competence, they feel safe to take the risk of being misunderstood.
-This encourages them to reframe 'mistakes' as rich opportunities for learning and development.
-It gives them the confidence to seek out opportunities to use Vagahau Niue outside the classroom where language learning truly flourishes.
+As students negotiate situations with their emerging communicative competence, they build resilience and feel safe to take the risk of being misunderstood.
+This encourages them to reframe ‘mistakes’ as rich opportunities for learning and development.
+It gives them the confidence to seek out opportunities to use Vagahau Niue outside the classroom, which is where language learning truly flourishes.

-Through language learning, students become better equipped to communicate competently and meaningfully not only in Vagahau Niue, but the language(s) they already know.
-The attributes gained such as resilience, self-determination, a commitment to improvement, and increased problem-solving capabilities, will continually support students in every aspect of their life.
-It is in this way, that the language learning process empowers the learner throughout their life.
+Through language learning, students become better equipped to communicate competently in Vagahau Niue, as well as in the language(s) they already know.
+The attributes gained, such as resilience, self-determination, a commitment to improvement, and increased problem-solving capabilities, will support and further empower students in every aspect of their life.

 Key Competencies in Vagahau Niue